-It was a beautiful Sabbath day in Israel this past week.
+It was a beautiful Sabbath day in Israel the week before the Pittsburgh synagogue shooting.
 It was especially joyful for me and my family as we had the privilege of hosting a brit milah, a baby boy naming and circumcision ceremony, in our home.
 The new mother – a close friend of mine – and her husband, had tried to have a baby for years.
 Finally, after many prayers and tears, they experienced the magical moment when their child entered the Covenant of Abraham.

 Not an eye was dry when the father of the baby recited the traditional blessing: “Blessed are You, Lord our God, King of the universe, Who has sanctified us with His commandments and commanded us to enter him into the Covenant of Abraham our father.”